top of page

 4 Days of Surfing

-Tuan, Tuan Anh, Corrado, and Stan, four friends, four different personalities shared waves together and enjoying with what surfing is all about and sometimes forgotten.
+Tuan, Tuan Anh, Corrado, and Stan, four friends, four different personalities shared waves together and reconnected with what surfing is truly about, something that often gets forgotten.

 Comments